PIMs, Resource consent and Producer Statements

 Under the Resource Management Act, regional and city or District Councils prepare plans to reflect the desires and aspirations of the local community in relation to natural or physical resources, and activities that affect the environment.

 A producer statement is a professional opinion based on sound judgement and specialist expertise.
 It is not a product warranty or guarantee of compliance.
-These can help support building consent applications (and code compliance certification).
+If a producer statement is supplied with your building consent such as an engineer’s PS1 and the engineer has stated they will undertake site inspections to verify their design this then forms part of your approved building consent.

 19 June 2018